Ali-Hamza-developer/webscraping-with-project/README.md

-# 📊 Web Scraping & Data Projects
+# 📊 Web Scraping &  Projects

 This repository contains a collection of **Python mini-projects** focused on data extraction, analysis, and visualization.
 It was developed as part of the *"Python Project for Data Science"* course offered by IBM on Coursera.